This tutorial takes you through the steps for creating a project and instance on Beach and importing existing content of a Neos website.

 - a computer which has SSH and the MySQL / MariaDB client installed

 This step is mandatory if you want to be able to do anything with persistent resources (i.e. upload images or other assets).
 It's easy, though:

 Now commit and push the changed composer.lock file and you are set.
 Unless configured, the package does not interfere with anything, so there is nothing to worry about.
 The needed configuration for Beach is explained later in this guide.

 Log in to the Beach Control panel at https://beach.flownative.com and go to the "Projects" view of your organization.
 Click on "Create Project".

 Next you need to specify a name for your project.
-You can pick any name which makes it easy for you to recognize the project again.
-For many projects, the main domain name is a good pick.
+Pick any name which makes it easy for you to recognize the project again.
+For many projects, the main domain name is a good choice.

 Then enter the full URL of the Git repository containing your Neos or Flow distribution.
 The distribution must contain a composer.json and composer.lock file.